- 🥇

 Because fee structure is only one part of total cost.
 You also need to think about:

-A platform can market itself as “cheap” while still costing you more in practice.
+A platform can market itself as “cheap” and still cost you more in practice.

 That happens when: